The advice that surrounds gaining confidence in a specific lure or presentation type is straightforward enough:

 If your goal is to gain confidence, strive to obtain the basic knowledge surrounding the presentation.
 Find the nuances that are considered best practice.
 Then when it comes time for you to tie-on and get on the water, try to make sure you are fishing in ideal practice conditions so you give yourself the absolute best chance of contacting fish.
 This will help you stay the course and avoid getting discouraged… which can lead to reaching into the ‘ol tacklebox for Mr. Shaky Head – or in my case Mr. Fluke – too soon…

 2019 was the year that solidified my personal confidence in topwater baits.
-Specifically, soft-bodied poppers and toads, or buzzbaits.
+Specifically, soft-bodied poppers and toads (toads are like plastic buzzbaits that work around muck).
 I can’t take full credit for this success though, because it was born out of necessity.
 When I started to fish the pond, my go-to confidence baits wouldn’t work!
 I had to change.
 I was forced to change.
 I could either grow, catch nothing, or worse… give up…

 We weren’t ready to give up… and man… looking back… I am so grateful for the challenge!

 Let’s Get Better

 If you’ve been with us for a while, you know that each and every time we take a trip, post an article or share a video, we try to get better.
 We try to minimize by discarding the gear and presentations that are simply being collected, and find ways we can improve and become better anglers.

 Progress – in either area – will lead to happiness.